African Americans are losing their vision rapidly; here’s how to stay on top of your vision health.

 How do I prevent vision loss?

-A very important, but often overlooked, part of one’s health is vision health.
-Some eye diseases, like glaucoma, do not show any obvious symptoms.
+An essential but often overlooked part of one’s health is vision health.
+Some eye diseases, like glaucoma, do not show any apparent symptoms.
 People slowly lose their sight without warning.

 “Protecting one’s eyesight through a regular checkup from a qualified optometrist is one of the most important things you can do for your vision,” optometrist Wallace Young, M.D. said.
 “Sometimes people have eye problems that can only be detected through a complete eye exam.
 You should contact an optometrist if you have not had an exam or are experiencing eye problems.”

-The Health Foundation of Greater Cincinnati’s 2010 Eye Health Report (now Interact for Health), 19% of adults in Hamilton County described their eyesight as poor or fair, even while wearing glasses or contacts.
+The Health Foundation of Greater Cincinnati’s 2010 Eye Health Report (now Interact for Health) states that 19% of adults in Hamilton County described their eyesight as poor or fair, even while wearing glasses or contacts.
 The study also reported that 7% of adults in Hamilton County, ages 46 and older, have never had an eye exam in which their pupils had been dilated.

-What is more concerning is that only 49% of adults living below the federal poverty line (earning less than $24,250 for a family of four) reported having an eye exam in which their pupils were dilated in the last two years.
+More concerning is that only 49% of adults living below the federal poverty line (earning less than $24,250 for a family of four) reported having an eye exam in which their pupils were dilated in the last two years.
 And only 15% of this population reported never having an eye exam in which their pupils were dilated.

 African Americans are found to be 15 times more likely to suffer from vision impairment caused by glaucoma than white Americans.
 Unfortunately, the study also found that 16% of African Americans are unfamiliar with glaucoma disease.

-Hypertension and diabetes, diseases that also affect eyesight, are also prominent in African Americans nationally.
+Hypertension and diabetes, diseases affecting eyesight, are also prominent in African Americans nationally.
 According to BlackDoctor.org, 18.7% of persons from the Black community across the U.S. ages 20 and over have diabetes.

-Vision loss is, even more, prominent among African Americans in Hamilton County.
+Vision loss is even more prominent among African Americans in Hamilton County.
 The Health Foundation of Greater Cincinnati’s 2010 Eye Health Report (now Interact for Health) also noted that more than one in four African Americans (26%) reported fair or poor eyesight, compared to one in six white non-Appalachian adults (17%).

 “Unfortunately, many African Americans believe that vision loss is a part of the aging process, and many do not seek medical care or support services as they should.
 Lifestyle diseases, such as hypertension and diabetes, are prominent in the African American community.
 These diseases, along with cataracts and glaucoma, may cause vision loss,” Denise Davis, M.D. said.

 “We provide many specialized services to help individuals maintain their independence.
 Our professional staff is ready to help persons with vision loss live successfully and confidently,” Ginny Backscheider said.

 The Voice of Black Cincinnati is a media company designed to educate, recognize, and create opportunities for African Americans.
 Want to find local news, events, job posting, scholarships, and a database of local Black-owned businesses?
-Visit our homepage, explore other articles, subscribe to our newsletter, like our Facebook page, join our Facebook group, and text VOBC to 797979.
+Visit our homepage, explore other articles, subscribe to our newsletter, like our Facebook page, join our Facebook group, and text VOBC to 513-270-3880.